-- Quality – fresh ingredients, meat is cooked well, full menu and 2 vegetarian taco options.
+- Quality – fresh ingredients, meat is cooked well, full menu and 2 vegetarian taco options (although I would avoid I’ve heard you’ll be served a frozen Italian blend of vegetables).
 Larger servings.
 Mostly traditional tacos can be dry.

 - Wait time – while Taqueria Downtown in Jersey City may have an atmosphere, Tacos Victoria is away from the downtown area and quieter, there’s not going to be a wait time here.

 - Simplicity – traditional authentic tacos, clean ingredients, full Mexican menu with more options than most, BYOB, no frills just really good tacos, inexpensive.